15 Gift Ideas for a Loved One at a Senior Living Community

 - Conversation starters – In a community-based living setting, chances are your loved one often finds themselves meeting new people or building on new relationships with neighbors.
 A deck of conversation starter cards can be great to have in a walker cart, purse, or dining room table in case the opportunity for a great conversation arises.
 Check out a “Grandparent” themed set, with great topics to chat about with a grandchild, too.

-- Grandparent journal – The gift of documenting thoughts, memories, and ideas is one to cherish for years to come.
+- Grandparent journal or memory book – The gift of documenting thoughts, memories, and ideas is one to cherish for years to come.
 Explore the journal section at your local bookstore and find beautiful versions with thoughtful writing prompts.
 Chances are your loved one will enjoy writing and the family would enjoy reading someday in the future.

 - Attractive water cup – There’s something about sipping a hydrating glass of water from a cheery cup that makes it go down easier.
 This is a present that encourages good health by staying hydrated.
 Look for a double walled, insulated version with a lid and reusable straw for added functionality.